Useful Computer Numeral Guide

 36 68.7 billion**

-• maximum adressable amount of memory for PPC 7450 and Intel Pentium Xeon CPUs
+• maximum adressable number of memory bytes for PowerPC 7450 and Intel Pentium Xeon CPUs

 48 281.4 trillion**

-• maximum number of logical blocks on ATA133 and newer hard disks
+• maximum number of logical blocks on ATA133 and later model hard disks

 • maximum number of unique Ethernet MAC adresses